Your restaurant’s menu is so much more than a list of food: It’s your most effective marketing tool.

 If you have two different curated menus for your different meal services, it lessens the burden of choice.
 If it's lunchtime, guests will only have to pick from your lunchtime items.

 It also allows you to play around with pricing and make some Plowhorses (low profit, high popularity) into Stars.
 For example, if you have a fettuccine alfredo that’s super popular at lunch and dinner, you can charge $13 for a lunch portion, and $16 for a somewhat larger dinner portion that comes with a side of garlic bread.
-It costs you almost the same to make, and suddenly the item it much more profitable at dinner than it is at lunch.
+It costs you almost the same to make, and suddenly the item is much more profitable at dinner than it is at lunch.

-5. Check On Your New Menu's Success
+5. Analyze Your New Menu's Success

 A few months after you've done your first menu-engineering-fueled total redesign, go back and check how your sales have been impacted.
 Then, you can do another round of menu engineering analysis, and make one or two small tweaks depending on how your Stars, Puzzles, Plowhorses, and Dogs are doing.